Exclusive - U.S. still plans to send F-16s to Egypt in coming weeks

 The disclosure came as Washington treads a careful line, neither welcoming Mursi's removal nor denouncing it as a "coup," saying it needs time to weigh the situation.

-A U.S. decision to brand his overthrow a coup would, by U.S. law, require Washington to halt aid to the Egyptian military, which receives the lion's share of the $1.5 billion in annual U.S. assistance to that country.
+A U.S. decision to brand his overthrow a coup would, by U.S. law, require Washington to halt aid to the Egyptian military, which receives the lion's share of the $1.5 billion (994.8 million pounds) in annual U.S. assistance to that country.

-The jets, which will likely be delivered in August and are built by Lockheed Martin Corp (LMT.N), are part of the annual aid package, a U.S. defence official said.
+The jets, which will likely be delivered in August, are part of the annual aid package, a U.S. defence official said.

 "There is no current change in the plan to deliver F-16s to the Egyptian military," a second U.S. official told Reuters on condition of anonymity.